biswajitsc/latex-resume/README.md

 ------------
 LaTeX and XeTeX must be installed to compile the TeX code.

-Linux Users must install the Calibri.ttf font given in the fonts directory
+Linux Users must install the Calibri font.
+You can get it for free from [here](http://www.fontpalace.com/font-details/Calibri/)

 Compile
 -------